YOUR FULL PROOF GUIDE TO PLANNING A KICK ASS MICRO WEDDING

 A micro wedding, simply put, is a smaller wedding.

 However, a few weeks ago, new government guidelines were set restricting a wedding to just 15 people.
 Although it is worth alerting couples out there planning that the two of you are counted, so you can invite 13 people as guests.
 Previously couples were allowed to plan a 30 person wedding (although counting any suppliers working the event.)
-It is all very tricky to navigate, but this piece is here to help you and to be your micro wedding guide.
+It is all very tricky to navigate, and you may be reading this thinking about postponed covid weddings of your own.
+But this piece is here to help you and to be your micro wedding guide.

 An elopement wedding on the Other Hand is a VERY SMALL wedding.